Mallorca: 31 attractions, MAP and ready sightseeing plan [2026] what to see!

 28. Es Trenc Beach (Cala Es Trenc)

-Sandy, comfortable and very long beach.
-Partially paid!
-It guarantees much less crowding (especially in the off-season) and a bit more peace and quiet than the main beaches on the island.
+The beach is partially payable!
+However, it guarantees significantly less crowds (especially off-season) and a bit more peace and quiet than the main beaches on the island.

 read more: panoramic photo of the beach